MaxRoecker/cruxhash/README.md

 ### `hashIterableAsSet(value: Iterable<unknown>, seed?: number)`

 Hashes an iterable into a unsigned int ignoring the order of the elements.
 Based on
 [FNV-1a Hashing algorithm](http://www.isthe.com/chongo/tech/comp/fnv/index.html)
-where each element of the iterable is hashed with `hash`.
+where each element is hashed with `hash`.
 You can also pass a seed to initialize the hashing.

 ### `hashIterableAsMap(value: Iterable<[unknown, unknown]>, seed?: number)`

-Hashes an iterable into a unsigned int ignoring the order of the keys.
-Based on [FNV-1a Hashing algorithm](http://www.isthe.com/chongo/tech/comp/fnv/index.html) where each entry of the iterable is hashed with `hash`.
+Hashes an iterable into a unsigned int ignoring the order of the entries.
+Based on
+[FNV-1a Hashing algorithm](http://www.isthe.com/chongo/tech/comp/fnv/index.html)
+where each entry of is hashed with `hashIterable`.
 You can also pass a seed to initialize the hashing.

 ### `getSeed(str: string)`